telerik/xamarin-forms-docs/knowledge-base/slideview-access-parent-bindingcontext.md

 title: RadSlideView Access Parent BindingContext in Slide
 description: How to get access the BindingContext of the parent within the SlideView's ContentViews
 type: how-to
-page_title: RadSlideView Access Parent BindingContext in Slide
+page_title: SlideView Access Parent BindingContext in Slide
 slug: radslideview-access-parent-bindingcontext
 position:
 tags: RadSlideView, BindingContext